 Consider two shoemakers.
 One is exceptionally gifted and motivated.
 He can make seven high-quality shoes per day.
 He has found his niche and enjoys a prosperous life style.
 The second shoemaker for whatever reason is less successful.
-He can make only one lousy shoe a day and makes an equally bad living.
+He makes only one lousy shoe a day and makes an equally bad living.
 The blind forces of capitalism would force the less productive worker into another endeavor for which he is better suited or better motivated.

 SOCIALISM AND ITS DISCONTENTS

 2. The government bureaucrat will always make his life easier using the absolute power of the state.
 For instance, he might require daily reports on production to make collection easier.
 He might seek increased penalties for mistakes in reporting and be rewarded for increasing government income.
-But to the extent he exercises his authority, it will always be, for better or worse, at the expense of everyone else.
+But to the extent he exercises his authority, it will always be, for better or worse, at the expense of everyone else’s liberty.

 3. The efficient worker still has enough to live on but will see less benefit in hard work.
 He might maximize his situation by reducing his daily output to only four shoes.
-Indeed he wouldn’t get paid for making any more and might not have the time anyway after filling out all the daily government forms.
+Indeed he wouldn’t get paid for making any more and might not have the time anyway after filling out the daily government forms.